Best Things to do in Las Vegas in Winter

 You can either drive there yourself or take one of the many tours offered.

-Because of snowfall, the North Rim will be closed, but the South Rim’s trails will be open.
+The North Rim will be closed because of snowfall, but the South Rim’s trails will be open.
 Dress warm and wear comfortable shoes.
 And make sure you stop at the impressive Hoover Dam on your way!

 Great for couples, families, and singles.
 Tour prices vary.